sensu/sensu-go/.github/PULL_REQUEST_TEMPLATE.md

 or the original issue.
 -->

-## Does this change require a new test case?
+## How did you verify this change?

 <!--
-For features and bugfixes, it probably does.
-Contributors should describe the end user steps to validate the change.
+Aside from unit/integration tests, please describe the e2e steps to verify this change.

-Engineering should add the test case to the TestRail test plan, and write an automated Rspec test, if applicable.
+Eng@Sensu: Add the test case to the TestRail QA plan, and write an automated Rspec test, if applicable.
 The corresponding sensu-go-qa-crucible PR or issue should be linked here.
 -->